vernalis/3Dprint_files/Photo-CDR Cooler/README.md

 If you have used this project as a resource in your research, please cite:

-> Control and Monitoring of Temperature in 3D-Printed Circular Disk Reactors for Continuous Flow Photochemistry using Raspberry Pi Based Software
+> David Lee Walmsley, Stephen Hilton, Emilie Sellier, Matthew Penny, Daniel Maddox (2021) “Control and Monitoring of Temperature in 3D-Printed Circular Disk Reactors for Continuous Flow Photochemistry using Raspberry Pi Based Software”
->
-> David Lee Walmsley, Stephen Hilton, Emilie Sellier, Matthew Penny, Daniel Maddox

 ## Assembly Instructions